tlyphed/alaspo/README.md

 An (adaptive) LNS framework for the for ASP systems.
 Currently, the system only supports solvers based on [clingo](https://potassco.org/).

 The folder `src` contains the LNS implementation as well as simple problem-independent relaxation operators and adaption strategies.
-Examples for portfolio config files can be found in the èxamples` folder.

 It should work out-of-the-box in a conda env after running the following command:
 ```